 ABOUT SHEPHERD: THE STORY OF A JEWISH DOG

 Set during World War II, SHEPHERD is a family feature film about a beloved and valiant German Shepherd.
-The story and script portray heroism during a crucial time in world history, while celebrating the significance of our canine companions.
-If you are a dog lover, patron of WWII and Holocaust education, or simply a fan of family films then SHEPHERD is a movie you will love.
+The story portrays heroism during a crucial time in world history while celebrating the significance of our canine companions.
+If you are a dog lover, a patron of WWII and Holocaust education, or simply a fan of family films then SHEPHERD is a movie you will love.

 SHEPHERD: The Story of a Jewish Dog is based on the award-winning and bestselling Israeli novel, the Jewish Dog, by Asher Kravitz.

 The timeless, unbreakable bond between a boy and his faithful dog is put to the ultimate test in 1930s Germany, in the heartwarming family drama SHEPHERD: THE STORY OF A JEWISH DOG.
 When the Nuremberg Laws are passed forbidding Jews to own pets, Kaleb, a German Shepherd, is separated from his Jewish family and his beloved 10 year old master, Joshua (August Maturo).
 We follow Kaleb as he becomes a street dog and then captured and eventually adopted by an SS dog trainer (Ken Duken) at a Nazi work camp where the dog has now been trained to help round up and terrorize Jewish prisoners.